-Taking action through the UCS website is one important way you can communicate your views to your legislators.
-All congressional offices monitor correspondence from their constituents.
-However, handwritten, mailed letters sometimes can have a greater effect.
+While taking action online or over the phone are both important ways to communicate your views to your legislators, handwritten, mailed letters sometimes can have a greater effect.
 They give the legislator the impression that the issue was important enough to you that you took the time to write them a personal letter.

 Well-written, thought-provoking letters from members of the community can influence a legislator's decisions.
 Just a couple personal letters into an office over a short period of time can bring an issue to the attention of your legislator and have a big impact.

 Usually the response to your letter will be a standard letter reply.
 Since congressional offices receive hundreds or even thousands of letters and emails each week, staff do not have the time to send personalized replies in most cases.
 The important issue is whether the reply answers your questions or responds directly to your request for the legislator to take a certain position.
 If it does not, write again and request a clear answer.

 With increased security on Capitol Hill, postal mail can take anywhere from four to six weeks to reach your legislator.
 If your message is urgent, such as related to an upcoming vote, send a personalized email or fax instead.

 Steps to write an effective letter

 - Address your letter correctly.
 Be sure you have the correct address and salutation on your letter.
 You can find the address of all of your legislators here by simply entering your zip code.
 If you are sending an email, many offices require you to fill out a webform, rather than send an email to a specific person.
 Following the directions on the legislator's website will ensure your letter goes through the proper channels and is read by the appropriate person.